vdumoulin/discgen/README.md

-# discgen
+# Discriminative Regularization for Generative Models
-Code for the "Discriminative Regularization for Generative Models" paper.
+Code for the _Discriminative Regularization for Generative Models_ paper.